IRTF-HRPC/drafts/draft-feminism.md

 Women and queer people have traditionally had restricted their reproductive and sexual rights.
 Today their rights are resticted in different levels and qualities in differents countries and regions.
 It is necessary to guarantee access to relevant information related to sexual and reproductive health and rights, pleasure, safe abortion, access to justice, and LGBTIQ+ issues.

-Harms: Some goverments and ISPs block pages with this content or monitor online activity by sexual and gender related terminology.
+Harms: Some governments and ISPs block pages with this content or monitor online activity by sexual and gender related terminology.
 Therefore the considerations for anticensorship internet infrastructure technologies also consider, and can possibly alleviate, a gendered component to using the internet.

 TODO.
 Blocked sites, Monitoring by content, identify users by IP or type of traffic.